 When our daughter was only 18 months old, we would play Pavarotti for her.
 She listened to it first, and always tried to sing along (although her Italian wasn’t so great).
 Then we showed her some Pavarotti concerts on YouTube and she would sit and watch him sing, fascinated.
 I think it was the intensity with which he sang and the powerful music that made her feel the emotion in his performance.

-Music is such a wonderful form of entertainment for all walks of life.
-And, regardless of age, the benefits of music are invaluable!
+Music is such a wonderful form of entertainment for all walks of life, and regardless of age, the benefits of music are invaluable.
+Choosing the best mixing and mastering services helps ensure that every song reaches its full creative and professional potential.

 For ideas on musical instruments for kids, click here.